stoplightio/prism/docs/guides/callbacks.md

 ## The Example

 This example shows how Prism mocks callbacks.
+There are two services defined: `payment-service` and `client-service`. `payment-service` exposes a subscribe-to-invoice-events method.
+Client service defines a notification reception endpoint.
+Our goal is to programmatically subscribe to events about certain invoice.

 ### Environment setup

-Start service exposing `/subscribe` callback (referred later as `4010`)
+Start `payment-service` exposing `/subscribe` callback.

 ```bash
 prism mock -p 4010 examples/callbacks/payment-service.oas3.yaml
 ```

-Start service exposing `/notify` operation used for receiving callback requests (referred later as `4011`)
+Start `client-service` exposing `/notify` operation used for receiving callback requests.

 ```bash
 prism mock -p 4011 examples/callbacks/client-service.oas3.yaml